 How Does Billing Work?

 It is a two-stage process.
 After successfully completing the enrollment process, you will receive net metering credits on your ComEd bill.
-Then, after you have received your net metering credits for ComEd, MC Squared Energy Services, LLC will bill you for 80% of the net metering credits - leaving you with 20% of all net metering credits.
-You will also be able to see how your participation helps the environment each month!
+Then, after you have received your net metering credits for ComEd, MC Squared Energy Services, LLC or Nexamp will bill you for 90% of the net metering credits - leaving you with 10% of all net metering credits.
+Note: for new enrollments in 2023, MC Squared only bills the subscription fees as a separate invoice.
+ComEd bills the remaining portion of your electricity charges.

 For more detailed information on billing and for other Frequently Asked Questions, please click here.
 You do not need to contact the Village of Skokie to participate in the program.
 However, if you have questions or problems signing up, please call Liz Zimmerman, Assistant to the Public Works Director at 847-933-8427.

 Looking into solar panels instead?
-The Village of Skokie is Solar-Friendly and received the bronze designation from Solsmart for making it faster and easier for homes and businesses to install solar panels.
+The Village of Skokie is Solar-Friendly and received the Gold designation from Solsmart for making it faster and easier for homes and businesses to install solar panels.

 For information on other sustainable initiatives, visit our Sustainable Environmental Advisory Commission Page